-Bone fractures occur either because too much weight is applied on them suddenly or repetitively over time, or because the bones become brittle as a result of certain conditions, osteoporosis uppermost among those.
+Bone fractures occur either because too much weight is applied on them suddenly or repetitively over time, or because the bones become brittle as a result of certain conditions such as osteoporosis.
 Naturally, the precise conditions that lead to a hip fracture form the basis for specific treatment as well as for prescribing therapy and healing processes.
 The individual characteristics of the patient and why the fracture occurred can thus lead to different treatment guidelines.

-The direct causes of risk factors can be described as follows:
+Different causes of hip fractures can be described as follows:

-The bones break because a high-energy force is applied to them, such as in falls onto a hard surface or from a considerable height, or in car crashes or sports injuries.
+The bones break because a high-energy force is applied to them, such as from falling onto a hard surface or from a considerable height, or in car crashes or sports injuries.

 These mimic the symptoms of tendonitis or muscle strain, and they are harder to discern and diagnose.
 They come about gradually over time, and they may not involve the whole bone but nevertheless consist of hairline cracks in the femur, typically caused by repetitive motion and overuse of the hip.

-Conditions such as tumors, osteoporosis, and certain other diseases which weaken the bones and make them brittle and easy to break, or cause the weakening of the capsule that nourishes and lubricates the joint.
+Conditions such as tumors, osteoporosis, and certain other diseases can weaken the bones and make them brittle and easy to break, or cause the weakening of the capsule that nourishes and lubricates the joint.
 Thus, a pathologic fracture occurs as a result of a disease, rather than an injury.

 A pathologic fracture occurs when least expected, commonly when someone is conducting ordinary tasks.
 For example, common actions like coughing, stepping out of a car, or bending over can cause a fracture to a bone that’s been weakened by an illness.
 The underlying diseases erode the strength of the bone to the point where it can no longer support the usual weight placed on it.
 A tumor, for example, can eat away at a point in the bone, causing it to become the focal point of the break.

 Low body weight in women in particular involves smaller bones that put them at higher risk for osteoporosis.

 Anyone who has experienced a broken hip is particularly prone to having another hip fracture.
 In addition, those who have a family history of osteoporosis are at greater risk.
 Here are some other prevalent risk factors for broken hips:

-With age, the density and strength of the upper thigh and other bones decline, making people 60 or over particularly vulnerable to broken hips as a result of falls, with vision and balance issues often cited as the main culprits.
+With age, the density and strength of the upper thigh and other bones decline, making people age 60 and over particularly vulnerable to broken hips as a result of falls, with vision and balance issues often cited as the main culprits.

-Protein, vitamin D, and calcium are the vitally needed nutrients for health bones, and deficiencies in these will commonly result in greater vulnerability for weakened bones and broken hips, a particular problem for the elderly.
+Protein, vitamin D, and calcium are the vitally needed nutrients for healthy bones, and deficiencies in these will commonly result in greater vulnerability for weakened bones and broken hips, a particular problem for older adults.

 Vitamin D has been proven essential for maintaining strong bone health.
 As people age, they tend to get less vitamin D from natural sources such as sunlight or foods such as fish and milk.
 Supplements are often needed to restore the body’s optimal levels.